VitorNascDev/Streaming/README.md

 This project is currently in development.
 And the application already had the login system.The route to acess the files is working.

 The project is currently on the development of the front end.
+And it already working, the user can already login and watch the videos.

 <hr>